ibmresilient/resilient-community-apps/fn_machine_learning/README.md

 ```
 res-ml rebuild -i incident_prediction.ml
 ```
-In general, customer can rebuild a model once a week.
+As a rule, it is recommended that customers rebuild their model once a week.

 There are more advanced options.
 Please refer to the User Guide.
 ## Uninstall,